Version History

 Auto-Save Version Creation

-Auto-save creates a version snapshot when:
+Auto-save creates a version snapshot on every auto-save that occurs.

 Manual Save Behavior